First South Yorkshire & Midlands: First South Yorkshire

-During July 2022, First Group announced proposals for changes to their operating structure of UK bus operations, this will see Worcester operations moving to a newly formed First Cymru and West Of England operation.

 First Greater Manchester

 During July 2022, First Group announced their proposal for changes to their operating structure of UK bus operations, this will see Greater Manchester operations become part of the South Yorkshire and Midlands group.

 Former operations

 The former operations in Cheshire (Birkenhead and Chester) are (as of April 2011) now part of First Manchester Ltd, which includes First Greater Manchester.

 First Northampton

 This bus company was originally a municipal one owned and operated by the town's borough council.
 In 1993 the council sold the company to the Grampian Regional Transport GRT Group, which became part of FirstGroup in 1995.
 Operations in Northampton finally ceased on 14 September 2013 after years of heavy losses.
 The legal entity of First Northampton ceased to trade with the Luton Airport shuttle having passed to First Essex's O licence some months previously.